threnjen/threnjen.github.io/_posts/2021-04-27-i_made_a_model_how_do_i_use_it_-_beginning_data_science_part_1.markdown

 ---
 layout: post
 title:      "I made a model!
-How do I use it? - Beginning Data Science, Part 1"
+How do I use it? - Beginning Model Building, Part 1"
 date:       2021-04-27 14:26:09 -0400
 permalink:  i_made_a_model_how_do_i_use_it_-_beginning_data_science_part_1
 ---